 Cities for Financial Empowerment Fund to bring the Financial Navigator program to Tulsa.
 This program is a key part of our emergency response and aligns with our citywide goal to improve the overall financial health and resilience of our residents.
 Additionally, the fund has already partnered with the city and Goodwill Industries of Tulsa to launch the city's first Financial Empowerment Center in late 2020.
 This center, though not directly tied to the pandemic, will also help provide no cost, one-on-one financial counseling to residents who need it.
 As we look forward, the only way our city can continue to grow and foster healthy financial households is to help stabilize and empower our residents with financial services.
 Household financial stability and financial resilience is a key driver in closing the life expectancy gap in Tulsa.
-When Tulsans have access to programs like these, it most certainly provides needed support for those in some of the most uncertain times in our recent history To learn more and to request a virtual appointment with a financial navigator, search "Financial Empowerment" in the search bar at www.cityoftulsa.org.
+When Tulsans have access to programs like these, it most certainly provides needed support for those in some of the most uncertain times in our recent his- To learn more and to request a virtual appointment with a financial navigator, search "Financial Empowerment" in the search bar at www.cityoftulsa.org.
 If you don't have internet access, you can call 211 who can help you fill out the request form over the phone.
 Once the forms are received, a local Financial Navigator will call you within 48 hours to begin your personal session.
 Groundbreaking Held for Vision Tulsa Zink D Mayor G.T.
 Bynum, City Councilor Phil Lakin and Tulsa County District 2 Commissioner Karen Keith held a groundbreaking August 13 for the Vision Tulsa Project - Zink Dam Modifications.
 Also speaking at the event was Gordy Guest, Tulsa Regional Chamber Vice Chair of Community Development.
-The event was held on the river bank trail at the Gathering Place, with a view of the old Zink Dam. our navigators now provide oneon-one assistance to residents over the phone at no cost.
-When residents setup an appointment, a navigator will help them identify immediate action steps needed to 'After talking about it since 1964, Tulsans are finally moving forward with this project which will create a lake in the Arkansas River," Bynum said.
+The event was held on the river bank trail at the Gathering Place, with a view of the old Zink Dam.
+'After talking about it since 1964, Tulsans are finally moving forward with this project which will create a lake in the Arkansas River," Bynum said.
 "This will transform the way Tulsans use and enjoy our greatest natural feature, and it will be located right next to the Gathering Place - the greatest park gift to any city in American history.
 The design will also make our river corridor safer than it is today.
 I am incredibly grateful for the citizens of Tulsa making this investment in our city.'
 The \$48 million project will make structural changes to the dam by adding gates and a stairstep design to improve safety and remove the dangerous undertow.
 Gates will be replaced, and the number of gates will increase from three to 15.
 The gates, measuring between 3 feet and 10 feet in height, will be made of stainless steel to guard against corrosion.
-The pool depth will be increased to 10 feet at the dam, providing improved fish habitat, increased depth capacity for rowing events, and a larger Zink Lake - raising the depth 3 feet and lengthening the lake to just over 2 miles, reaching to upstream of the I-244 bridge.
-The project also will include
+The pool depth will be increased to 10 feet at the dam, providing improved fish habitat, increased depth capacity for rowing events, and a larger Zink Lake - raising the depth 3 feet and lengthening the lake to just over 2 miles, reaching to upstream of the I-244 The project also will include